marqgray/valheim-mute-deers/README.md

 # Keezy's Better Wolves

 This project is a modification to the new and popular game Valheim.
-The mod at its core is simple for now.
-All that it does at the moment is silence every wolf that is tamed.
+The project is focused on improving wolves to make them a better experience to the game.

 ### Features

-- Silenced all tamed wolves in the client. ( Finally those wolves can be less annoying )
+- All tamed wolf howls are silenced by default.
+This is configurable.
+- Wolf howl volume can be modified in a generated config file.